skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 ### Exporting a static heap

 Let's start with the embedded case because it's simpler, and reserve a dynamic memory region at link time.
-WebAssembly is just reached 8 years old, so it's early, and as we keep discovering, WASM tooling is still immature. `wasm-ld` doesn't understand linker scripts, and there's no stable, low-level assembly language on which to build, e.g. to reserve
+WebAssembly has just reached 8 years old, so it's early, and as we keep discovering, WASM tooling is still immature. `wasm-ld` doesn't understand linker scripts, and there's no stable, low-level assembly language on which to build, e.g. to reserve